RikkaApps/Shizuku/README.md

 ### Build

+- Clone with `git clone --recurse-submodules`
-Run gradle task `:server:assembleDebug` `:starter:assembleDebug` `:app:assembleDebug`.
+- Run gradle task `:server:assembleDebug` `:starter:assembleDebug` `:app:assembleDebug`

 The `:server:assembleDebug` task generates a debuggable server.
-You can attach a debugger to `shizuku_server` to debug server.
+You can attach a debugger to `shizuku_server` to debug the server.

 ## License